TritonDataCenter/manatee/docs/user-guide.md

 * You'll want to delete the file pointed to by the config key `SyncStateCheckerCfg.cookielocation` that's in the sitter config on disk first.
-* Ensure that all other manatee nodes in the shard are down.
+* Ensure that all other Manatee nodes in the shard are down.
 You should have done this as part of querying for the latest xlog location.
 * Clear the shard from error node by running the `manatee-clear` tool.
 This removes the `error` node from ZK.
-* Restart manatee on this node. `svcadm enable manatee-sitter`.
+* Restart Manatee on this node. `svcadm enable manatee-sitter`.
 * Verify this node is up and running.
 Check via `manatee-stat` to see if you see a `primary` entry.
 And by attempting to login to the database via `sudo -u postgres psql`.